1864 Atlantic hurricane season: Tropical Storm Four

 Based on reports from several ships, a tropical storm is known to have existed off the East Coast of the United States between September 5 and September 8.
 A number of ships approaching New York on September 5 reported an easterly gale.
 Vessels off Hatteras and Barnegat endured the storm through September 8.
+Chenoweth proposed the exclusion of this storm from HURDAT, attributing the gale conditions to a cold front and then a high-pressure area moving offshore the East Coast of the United States.

 Hurricane Five

 The final tropical cyclone of the season was observed by the Santa Martha early on October 22, while located about 355 mi (570 km) east-northeast of the Abaco Islands.
 Based on reports from several ships, it quickly moved northward and intensified into a Category 1 hurricane by midday on October 23.
 Around that time, the hurricane peaked with maximum sustained winds of 80 mph (130 km/h).
 The storm moved rapidly east-northeastward and was last noted about 180 mi south-southwest of Sable Island late on October 24.
+Chenoweth considers this storm to have been an extratropical low that underwent a secondary extratropical cyclogenesis on October 24 just offshore South Carolina.